hcs42/timestat/README.markdown

     alias tq=".../timestat quickadd"    # timestat alias

-If you use multiple machines, it is convenient to use a separate action file for each one, since this way you will have have merge problems with synchronizing them.
+If you use multiple machines, it is convenient to use a separate action file for each one, since this way you will not have merge problems with synchronizing them.

 Since the modifier commands (add, quickadd, edit) will use the first